-The operation is performed under a general anaesthetic and usually takes 2 to 3 hours.
-You may also have injections of local anaesthetic to help with the pain after the operation.
+The operation is performed under a general anaesthetic and usually takes about 90 minutes.
+You may also have injections of local anaesthetic, or an epidural or spinal, to help with the pain after the operation.
 You may be given antibiotics during the operation to reduce the risk of infection.